Your new kitten will come from the best very breeding lines from throughout the world and will be to the bengal breed standard.

 If they are difficult to start weaning we soak royal canin babycat biscuits in royal canin babycat milk and mix it up with a little royal canin instinctive babycat mousse.
 But we find they normally wean easily onto the raw chicken paste.

 They are fed 3 to 4 wet food meals per day.
-We give either "Barkin Bistro" raw chicken paste meat or Porta 21 canned chicken or tuna in the morning, at midday at teatime and another meal in the evening.
+We give either "Barkin Bistro" raw chicken paste meat, Smilla or Bozita grain free canned wet food alternately in the morning, at midday at teatime and another meal in the evening.

 We leave Royal Canin dried food and fresh water down at all times.
-The kittens usually start off with Babycat but soon move onto kitten 36 long before going to new homes.
+The kittens occasionally start off with Babycat but soon move onto kitten 36 long before going to new homes.

 Kittens will come with full registration papers on collection.
 They will be registered with The International Cat Association, on either the Active or Non-Active register.
 This means they will be registered worldwide and not just in Ireland.
 They can also be Gccfi Registered if necessary.

 They will be microchipped included in purchase price.

 If sold as pets on the non - active they will be neutered, included in the price.

 They will leave with 4 generation pedigree full of Champions

 Kittens will be litter trained and are used to woodbased litter